 HLA Fellowship Overview and Objectives

 Training in laboratory management and information systems is included in all rotations of the program.
 Scholarly activity in the form of a research project to be completed under faculty supervision for publication is a requirement.
-Fellows are responsible for the HLA case conference and HLA journal club/research conference at Houston Methodist Hospital and MDACC, and have the opportunity to attend other various pathology conferences throughout the program.
+Fellows are responsible for the HLA case conference and HLA journal club/research conference at Houston Methodist Hospital, and have the opportunity to attend other various pathology conferences throughout the program.
 Fellows are expected to successfully pass the ABHI board examination for histocompatibility directors after completion of the two-year fellowship program.

 MD candidates must be board certified or board eligible in Clinical Pathology, Anatomic Pathology or Anatomic/Clinical Pathology.
 MD candidates must be eligible for a Texas Physician-In-Training permit or hold a full physician Texas licensure.
 PhD candidates must fulfill the requirements for ASHI director-in-training with a doctoral degree in an immunology-related field, and must have completed at least two years of full-time post-doctoral training.

 Stipend is commensurate with level of postgraduate training.

 Application deadline is December 31 of the year prior to the intended fellowship year which begins July 1.

 Direct application inquiries to: